hbctraining/Training-modules/new_basic_shell/03_creating_files.md

 ## Learning Objectives

-* Learn basic operations using the nano text editor
+- Create new files and make edits to existing files with nano
-* Learn different methods for viewing files without using an editor.
+- Compare different commands for examining small or large files

 ## Creating text files